Appleseed/learn/docs/Portal/index.md

-# Learn the Appleseed Framework (http://appleseedapp.net)
+# Learn the Appleseed Portal

-This documentation site is for Users, Builders, Designers, Developers, and Administrators of Appleseed Framework and applications that are built on the Appleseed Framework.
+This documentation site is for Users, Builders, Designers, Developers, and Administrators of Appleseed Portal and applications that are built on the Appleseed Portal.

 ## [User Guide](user/index.md)